igezt/TaskScheduler/README.md

 Leader election is useful to ensure that even upon failure of the leader node, our system functions properly.
 Note that whenever we start up a new node, we have to run leader election again because the new node's id could be larger than our current leader node's id.

+## New Leader Election

+### On start up

+1. All nodes will attempt to acquire a session and the lock on consul
+2. Only the first node will get access to the KV pair behind the lock
+   a.
+The first node will leave behind its id in the KV pair
+   b.
+The first node will then release the lock for all other nodes to enter
+3. All nodes who enter the lock to observe the KV pair will see the id of the first node which is now the leader

+### On leader failure

+1. All nodes will have a heartbeat to the leader as well as a check to see if the node is still the leader
+   a.
+The heartbeat is to ensure that nodes will immediately know when the leader node has failed
+   b.
+The check is if the leader node somehow comes back online in the time between leader failure and leader checking
+   i.
+Without check: leader failure -> all other nodes deem leader as failed -> new leader is elected -> old leader comes back online -> late node sees old leader is still online -> Split brain will occur ii.
+With check: leader failure -> all other nodes deem leader as failed -> new leader is elected -> old leader comes back online -> late node sees old leader is still online -> checks if old leader recognizes itself as leader (returns false) -> goes to check KV Pair to find new leader
+2. All idle nodes will then attempt to acquire a session and the lock on consul
+3. First node will become the leader
+4. All nodes that are late to the election will still be able to find the new leader id in the KV pair

+### Multiple leaders

+Change the KV pair from one leaderId to an array of multiple leaderIds where nodes that enter can leave their id in if there is a space.